Qualification and validation (Annex 15)

 Number of batches used in process validation

 The number of batches used for process validation should be determined and justified by the manufacturer based on risk management principles.
-Our general expectations are that:
+TGA's general expectations are that:

-- For a new process or product, a minimum of 3 batches are to be conducted for validation purposes.
+- for a new process or product, 2 batches are to be conducted for process validation purposes

-- For changes to existing (validated) processes (e.g. batch size increase), an extensive evaluation and risk assessment (with supporting data) are to be conducted regarding the similarities and differences in manufacturing processes, equipment, methods and materials should be in place to justify the number of batches selected.
+- for changes to existing (validated) processes (e.g. batch size increase), an evaluation should be conducted regarding the similarities and differences in manufacturing processes, equipment, methods and materials should be in place to justify the number of batches selected

 Batch sizes for process validation

-- performance qualification may be performed in conjunction with operational qualification and process validation
+Performance qualification may be performed in conjunction with operational qualification and/or process validation.

-Critical Quality Attributes (CQA) and Critical Control Parameters (CPP)
+Critical Quality Attributes (CQA) and Critical Process Parameters (CPP)

-A CQA is a physical, chemical, biological, or microbiological property or characteristic that should be within an appropriate limit, range, or distribution to ensure the desired product quality.
-CQAs are used to guide process development and control strategies.
-The list of potential CQAs can be modified as product knowledge and process understanding increases.
+- A CQA is a physical, chemical or microbiological property or characteristic of the final product that should be within an appropriate limit, range, or distribution to ensure the desired product quality.
+CQAs for sunscreens products would include assay, microbial limits, pH of formulation, viscosity, blend uniformity/homogeneity, etc.

-A CPP is a process parameter whose variability has an impact on a critical quality attribute and therefore should be monitored or controlled to ensure the process produces the desired quality.
+- A CPP is a process parameter whose variability has an impact on a critical quality attribute and therefore should be monitored or controlled to ensure the process produces the desired quality.
+CPPs for sunscreens manufacture could include processing temperature, heating and cooling rates, mixing methods and speeds, mixing times, etc.

 Use of materials from approved suppliers for validation